 Aug.
 2014: The Center for Teaching Excellence offers six workshops targeted to online faculty each year.
-These workshops are recorded and posted on the CTE FCC for online viewing.
-Online faculty members are required to view these workshops and encouraged to view other recorded training modules.
+These workshops are recorded and can be accessed using the ProDev Tracking feature inside the Faculty Portfolio tool.
+Online faculty members are required to view these workshops and encouraged to view other recorded trainings.

 Fall 2014: The CTE is pleased to announce the winners for the “ILLUMINATE Grants for the Improvement of Teaching”: